aeternity/aeternity/docs/hacking.md

       variable expansion on the configuration values.
 E.g., if an application `x` has a configuration entry `{log_dir, "$HOME/log"}`, then calling `setup:get_env(x, log_dir)` will return something like
-      "/home/username/log".
-(This only works on variables defined via `setup` itself, not general shell environment variables - `$HOME` is a predefined special case.)
+      "/home/username/log". *This only works on variables defined by `setup` itself, not operating system environment variables.
+Note in particular that `$HOME` does not mean the current user's home directory - it refers to the `setup` configuration key `{home, Dir}` meaning the root directory of the Aeternity system; if not set, the current directory is used.*
     - Setup has a configuration option `data_dir` which the Aeternity system uses to know where its database is located.
 The directory needs to already exist and be populated at system start, else the startup fails.